Industrial Electrician Jobs in USA with Visa Sponsorship

 Do I need an electrical engineering degree for H-1B sponsorship as an industrial electrician?

 Not necessarily.
 While an electrical engineering degree is ideal, many industrial electrician positions qualify with an associate degree in electrical technology plus relevant certifications and experience.
-The key is that the role requires specialized technical knowledge that demonstrates it's a specialty occupation under H-1B requirements.
+The key is that the role requires specialized technical knowledge that demonstrates it's a specialty occupation under H-1B visa requirements.

 How to find Industrial Electrician jobs with visa sponsorship?